Playing favorites is one of the most damaging problems in any group of people.

 Each person must report their work done daily on time.
 It will ensure that co-workers do not have to perform the leftover action by others to reach the team target.

 It would be best if you consider the level of progress one makes towards the organizational goals.
-While some people easily climb up the ladder of productivity, it’s also essential to recognize the ones who make great efforts to achieve something.
+While some people easily climb up the ladder of productivity, it’s also essential to recognize those who make great efforts to achieve something.
 If not done, this can prove to be a big demotivator in the long run.

 - Rewards Committee